Ingefast/metagene_express/README.md

 Chr1	3858	3915	AT1G01010	5	+
 ```

-## 2. Creation of a matrix file with binned coverage for every feature.
+## 2. Creation of a matrix file with binned coverage for genes and transposable elements

 The script **`metagene.matrixmaker.r`** creates a matrix with genomic features as rows and average coverage values for each bin as columns.